yourpurebredpuppy logo

 So they need cheap ingredients.
 And the cheapest ingredients come from foreign countries whose food safety practices are (at best) suspect and (at worst) nil.
 China is a major offender here.

 This might shock you, but pet foods are not covered by the U.S. government's food safety laws.
-The FDA doesn't consider pet food to be food, you see – it's feed, just like livestock feed, which also isn't protected by safety laws.
+The FDA doesn't consider pet food to be food – it's feed, just like livestock feed, which also isn't protected by safety laws.

 Needless to say, the manufacturers of livestock feed and pet feed are very happy with this.